Viana do Castelo is a coastal city in northern Portugal, located at the mouth

 Sanctuary of the Sacred Heart of Jesus The Sanctuary of the

-Sacred Heart of Jesus, also known as the Sanctuary of Santa Luzia, is
+Sacred Heart of Jesus, also known as the Sanctuary of Saint Lucy, is one

 -